AWS Route 53 Pricing Guide: Route 53 Cost Calculator Inputs and DNS Query Modeling

 - Peak scenario: incident retry storms, cache misses, or a short-lived traffic spike.
 This is what prevents a budget from failing in real life.

-What usually causes surprise bills (and how to prevent them)
+What usually causes surprise bills at the bill-boundary level

-- Health check sprawl: checks per endpoint and per environment add steady monthly cost and can be missed in budgets.
+- Health check sprawl: checks per endpoint and per environment add steady monthly cost and are easy to miss in budgets.

 Worked estimate template (copy/paste)